Check out the video or the following topics to fix your controller.

 You can also reconnect by using a USB to micro-USB cable.
 Plug the micro-USB end into the top of the controller, and the USB end into the USB slot on the side or back of the Xbox.

-For more info, see Connect a wireless controller to your Xbox One.
+For more info, see Connect a wireless Xbox One controller to your console.

 Note If your controller connects when using a USB cable but doesn't stay connected after removing the cable, reconnect the cable and see if there’s an update available for your controller (see Update your controller).